hapijs/hapi/API.md

 #### <a name="request.payload" /> `request.payload`

-Access: read only.
+Access: read only / write in `'onRequest'` extension method.

 The request payload based on the route `payload.output` and `payload.parse` settings.
+Set to `undefined` in `'onRequest'` extension methods and can be overridden to any non-`undefined` value to bypass payload processing.

 #### <a name="request.plugins" /> `request.plugins`

 Access: read / write.

 Plugin-specific state.
 Provides a place to store and pass request-level plugin data.
 The `plugins` is an object where each key is a plugin name and the value is the state.

 #### <a name="request.pre" /> `request.pre`

 Access: read only.

 An object where each key is the name assigned by a [route pre-handler methods](#route.options.pre) function.
 The values are the raw values provided to the continuation function as argument.
 For the wrapped response object, use `responses`.

 #### <a name="request.response" /> `request.response`

 Access: read / write (see limitations below).

 The response object when set.
 The object can be modified but must not be assigned another object.
 To replace the response with another from within an [extension point](#server.ext()), return a new response value.
 Contains `null` when no response has been set (e.g. when a request terminates prematurely when the client disconnects).

 #### <a name="request.preResponses" /> `request.preResponses`